sethforprivacy/docker-litecoind/README.md

 Docker image that runs the Litecoin `litecoind` node in a container for easy deployment.

-***Note: Credit for this image goes almost entirely to https://github.com/kylemanna/docker-litecoind, I have added some optimizations and migrated the overall setup to Litecoin and wanted a way to keep more easily up to date.***
+***Note: Credit for this image goes almost entirely to https://github.com/kylemanna/docker-bitcoind, I have added some optimizations and migrated the overall setup to Litecoin.***

 Quick Start
 -----------